panodata/dwdweather2/README.md

 * The Measures cache is filled upon first access to measures using `DwdWeather.query()` and updated whenever a query cannot be fullfilled from the cache.
 * The cache by default resides in `~/.dwd-weather` directory.
 This can be influenced using the `cachepath` argument of `DwdWeather()`.
 * The amount of data can be ~60 MB per station for full historic extend and this will of course grow in the future.
 * If weather data is queried and the query can't be fullfilled from the cache, data is loaded from the server at every query.
-Even if date has been updated a second before.
+Even if the data has been updated a second before.
 If the server doesn't have data for the requested time (e.g. since it's not yet available), this causes superfluous network traffic and wait time.
+Certainly space for improvement here.

 ### Status